Creating a Homeschool High School Transcript

 It may help you to view the State Department of Education's guidelines for public school students.
 However, you, as the homeschooling parent, will set the graduation requirements for your homeschool.

 Even if your student has already progressed into the high school years, you can still complete the needed steps to gather the information you'll need for your student's transcript.

-• Step 3
+• Step 2: Assign Credits

-Assign credits for your student's completed courses.
+Now you're ready to assign credits for your student's completed courses.